Bio

 Background

 I was running a non-profit for refugee artists out of my home when a generous ceramics artist gifted her entire studio’s worth of tools, equipment and over 300 pounds of clay to the cause.
 The year was 2018, and despite a lifelong love of art, I had no experience with clay.
 I was fortunate to be invited by a local group of Native American elders to lead some art workshops.
 Together we learned to make ceramic beads and charms, firing the works in our donated kiln and bestowing the necklaces we made to tribal veterans as tokens of appreciation.
-Manifesting actual physical objects of great meaning from lumps of earth like that sparked a love of the material and art form that has grown in intensity every day since.
+Manifesting actual physical objects of great meaning from lumps of earth sparked a love of the material and art form that has grown in intensity every day since.

 Back to Top